vsuo/03-Getting-and-Cleaning-Data/README.md

     * Using cbind() to create training dataset (traindata) with variables from Subject, Activity and X. Each of these dataset contain same number of observations

-###Step 2: Repeat above step for files in testing folder
+**Step 2**: Repeat above step for files in testing folder

-###Step 3: Read activity_labels.txt file and create activity dataset.
+**Step 3**: Read activity_labels.txt file and create activity dataset.
 This will contain all 6 activities that are tracked for this study

-###Step 4: Read feature.txt file and create activity dataset.
+**Step 4**: Read feature.txt file and create activity dataset.
 This will be 6 activities

-###Step 5: now we have training and test dataset created for step 1 and 2 above.
+**Step 5**: now we have training and test dataset created for step 1 and 2 above.
 Both these datasets contains same number of observations.
 Using the merge function merge both dataset.